Lawsuit seeks $2.4M damages from Wisconsin fake GOP electors - NewsBreak

 In that memo, Chesebro wrote that “It may seem odd that the electors pledged to Trump and (Vice President Mike) Pence might meet and cast their votes” but a fair reading of federal law “suggests that this is a reasonable course of action.”

-Chesebro, when reached by phone and told of the lawsuit, said “Thank you for letting me know I will check into that” before he hung up.
+Chesebro, when reached by phone and told of the lawsuit, said “Thank you for letting me know.
+I will check into that.”
+He then hung up.
 Troupis did not immediately return a phone message seeking comment.

+Robert Spindell, one of the 10 GOP electors and also a member of the state elections commission, said he wasn’t surprised a lawsuit has been filed and that he stands by his prior comments defending his action as keeping all options open for Trump.

 The U.S. Department of Justice also is investigating.